sman11235/comprehensive_productivity_tracker/INSTRUCTIONS.md

 ## Purpose

-This document is the current local verification guide for the repository.
-Use it when you need to confirm that:
+This is the current local verification guide for the repository.
+Use it to confirm that:

-* the Docker Compose stack starts correctly
+* the Docker Compose stack starts cleanly
+* Plaid auth or sandbox seeding works
-* Plaid auth and the Python pollers publish Kafka events
+* the Python pollers publish Kafka events
 * the frontend can read visits and known places
 * browser location sync produces `saket.location` events
 * the Spring consumer persists processed data into PostgreSQL

-Older instructions that depended on manually publishing batches of location events are obsolete for this repository state.
+Older instructions that depended on manually publishing location batches are obsolete for the current repository state.

 ## Expected Services